Morningside College announces 2018 Walker Faculty Excellence Awards recipients

 Morningside alumni Jim and Sharon Walker of Wayzata, Minn., established the Sharon Walker Faculty Excellence Awards in 2003.

 Criteria for selection include teaching excellence, effective advising, scholarship and service to Morningside College.
 The awards are based upon the accomplishments and activities of a faculty member during the previous academic year.

-McFarland joined the Morningside faculty in 2013.
-He received a bachelor’s degree from Mississippi College and a doctoral degree from the University of Southern Mississippi.
+LaPaglia joined the Morningside faculty in 2013.
+She has a bachelor’s degree from Augsburg College and master’s and doctoral degrees from Iowa State University.

-Evaluators for the 2017 Sharon Walker Faculty Excellence Awards were Dr. James Martin, professor of music, Cornell College, Mount Vernon, Iowa; Dr. Patrick Mathews, professor of biology and director of zoo science, Friends University, Wichita, Kan.; and Dr. Paula Schmidt, chair and associate professor of education, Clarke University, Dubuque, Iowa.
+Evaluators for the 2018 Sharon Walker Faculty Excellence Awards were Dr. Molly M. Fitzke, associate professor of nursing, Nebraska Wesleyan University, Lincoln, Neb.; Dr. James L. Martin, professor of music, Cornell College, Mount Vernon, Iowa; and Dr. Patrick Mathews, professor of biology and director of zoo science and field biology, Friends University, Wichita, Kan.